DataDog/documentation/content/en/real_user_monitoring/connect_rum_and_traces/_index.md

 ## How are APM quotas affected?

-Connecting RUM and Traces might increase significantly the APM ingested volumes.
-Use the initialization parameter `tracingSampleRate` to only keep a share of the backend traces starting from browserand mobile requests.
+Connecting RUM and traces may significantly increase the APM ingested volumes.
+Use the initialization parameter `tracingSampleRate` to keep a share of the backend traces starting from browser and mobile requests.

 ## How long are traces retained?